 CTV News Article

-The union is calling on their management to acknowledge the problem, and work with them to find solutions to filling vacancies and recruiting.
+It’s not the first time the union has raised concerns about staff shortages.
+Just last week Clifford warned wait times had reached one hour for some emergency calls and more than two dozen ambulances were left empty.
+They’re calling on their management to acknowledge the problem, and work with them to find solutions to filling vacancies and recruiting.